csev/dj4e/assn/dj4e_mkt1.md

 ]

-(3) Then edit your `market/config/urls.py` to replace the "root" route to go to the new `mkt` application and keep the `/home` route goig to the home application:
+(3) Then edit your `market/config/urls.py` to replace the "root" route to go to the new `mkt` application and keep the `/home` route going to the home application:

     path('', include('mkt.urls')),       # Route root path to mkt path('home/', include('home.urls')), # Keep